jmesnil/helm-charts-temp/charts/eap7-with-operator/README.md

 The Jakarta EE application is a [simple "Hello World" application](https://github.com/jboss-eap-up-and-running/eap7-getting-started).

-It uses the `JBoss EAP 7.4` Helm chart to build the applicaiton image from the source code using OpenShift Source-to-Image (S2I).
+It uses the `JBoss EAP 7.4` Helm chart to build the application image from the source code using OpenShift Source-to-Image (S2I).

 Once the application image is built, it is deployed with a `WildFlyServer` resource that is controlled by the EAP Operator.